LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 Details of the engine independent API and wrapper interface.

-All function parameters must be either:
+Alquimia is intended for mixed language environments: a C/C++ based driver can call a fortran based engine or vice versa.
+The common language for mixed language programming is pure C. All function parameters must be either:

 * plain old data (POD), i.e. int, float, bool, char, c pointers.

 * structures containing POD.
-All structures must defined on the :doc:`structures <APIv0_structures>` section.
+Nested structures are OK.
+All structures must defined on the :doc:`structures <APIv0_structures>` page.

 * strings should be c style strings, i.e. null terminated arrays of characters.

+* Fortran expects all function parameters to be pass by value.
+All C function parameters must be pointers.

+All function interfaces are described in a language independent pseudocode.

 Alquimia: Setup
 ~~~~~~~~~~~~~~~